An Attachment of Earnings allows money to be taken from your wages to pay a debt. This can be overturned using an IVA.

 It may be possible to reduce the amount deducted from your wages by applying to the Court for a Variation Order.

-How does an IVA affect an Attachment of Earnings?
+Will an IVA stop an Attachment of Earnings?

-An Attachment of Earnings is overturned if you start an IVA.
+The Attachment is stopped if you start an IVA.
 Once the Arrangement is agreed all the creditors that are included are legally bound to its terms.

 They are no longer allowed to recover the money you owe them in any other way.
 Given this any deductions directly from your wages for the payment of their debts must be cancelled.